pbmundas/blog/category/soc.md

     </li>
   {% endfor %}
 </div>
-     ---
-     All posts about Security Operations Centers.
+All posts with cybersecurity Security Operations.